microsoftgraph/graphql-demo/README.md

 We are looking for feedback from developers interested in integrating with Microsoft Graph via GraphQL.
 To share your thoughts and scenarios, please leave a comment on [UserVoice](https://officespdev.uservoice.com/forums/224641-feature-requests-and-feedback/suggestions/16819672-graphql-api-for-the-microsoft-graph).

 ## About
 This is a *demo* that enables basic querying of the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/) using [GraphQL query syntax](http://graphql.org/learn/queries/).
 GraphQL enables clients to request exactly the resources and properties that they need instead of making REST requests for each resource and consolidating the responses.
 To create a GraphQL service, this demo translates the [Microsoft Graph OData $metadata document](https://graph.microsoft.com/v1.0/$metadata) to a GraphQL schema and generates the necessary resolvers.
-Please note we are providing this demo code as-is to evaluate.
+Please note we are providing this demo code for evaluation as-is.

 ![Animation of sample request](./graphql-demo.gif)